Hillary Clinton 2008 presidential primary campaign: Campaign finance

 The Clinton campaign had $33 million on hand at the end of February 2008, but due to federal election laws, would only be able to spend $11 million of that on the Democratic primary.
 As of the end of February, the campaign owed $8.7 million in unpaid debts.
 The campaign has also been slow paying vendors, drawing criticism from small business owners who have provided services to the campaign.

 A February 8, 2008, article in the Portsmouth Herald stated, "Rochester physician Terry Bennett said he rented a city building to people who worked for Sen. Hillary Clinton's presidential campaign – and skipped town without paying the bill.
 Making matters worse, Bennett said, the 3000 sqft building at 236 Union St. was left trashed...Realtor Michael Whitney... said he has been trying to collect rent for four weeks.
 'I sent about 20 e-mails,' said Whitney. '...I called, but they will not return any of my calls.'"

 A February 23, 2008, article in The New York Times reported that a caterer, a hotel, and a cleaning service all had trouble collecting money from Clinton's campaign for services that they had provided.

-A March 31, 2008, article in The Politico titled "Clinton didn't pay health insurance bills" stated, "Among the debts reported this month by Hillary Clinton's struggling presidential campaign, the $292,000 in unpaid health insurance premiums for her campaign staff stands out... the unpaid bills to Aetna were at least two months old, according to FEC filings."
+A March 31, 2008, article in Politico titled "Clinton didn't pay health insurance bills" stated, "Among the debts reported this month by Hillary Clinton's struggling presidential campaign, the $292,000 in unpaid health insurance premiums for her campaign staff stands out... the unpaid bills to Aetna were at least two months old, according to FEC filings."

 After Clinton's April win in the Pennsylvania primary by 9.4%, her campaign released to the media that it had received a renewed national boost, as evidenced by 60,000 donors who contributed a total of $10 million, more than 80 percent of whom the campaign said were first-time donors.
-An investigation from The Politico, however, concluded that the claim was only "successful campaign spin," and "a case of shaping favorable media coverage by crafting a narrative too compelling to overlook."
+An investigation from Politico, however, concluded that the claim was only "successful campaign spin," and "a case of shaping favorable media coverage by crafting a narrative too compelling to overlook."
 Politico concluded this because the campaign's claims, it said, were "impossible to independently verify."
 Data released by the Federal Election Commission revealed that the real figure was approximately $4.3 million.

 A May 12, 2008, Bloomberg News article states that Clinton has "more than $10 million in unpaid bills to vendors and consultants."

 An August 22, 2008, CNN blog entry by CNN reporters Alexander Mooney and Robert Yoon stated, "According to an FEC report filed Wednesday, Clinton's debt as of the end of July stood at just under $24 million – a decrease of only $1.2 million since the end of June.
 More than $13 million of that total is owed to the New York senator herself, while close to $11 million is owed to individual vendors."